 She or he may choose to continue to work after you retire, or get used to having you at home.
 That’s something you’ll need to discuss between yourselves, so that both of you can thrive in retirement.

 Looking for an Alternative Transition to Retirement?

 If you don’t feel you’re ready to stop work overnight, have you considered going part-time for a while?
-Or starting a side hustle from home?
+Or creating your own work from home job after retirement?